11 June, 2024

 • Use the voltage tester to confirm that each circuit breaker is off

-The next step is unscrewing the circuit panel cover.
-Make sure the panel does not touch the inside of the box as you remove it.
+3. The next step is unscrewing the circuit panel cover.
+Make sure the electrical panel does not touch the inside of the main circuit breaker box as you remove it.

-Now, you’ll remove the faulty breaker.
-But before you do, notice the placement of the breaker so you know how to install the new breaker.
+4. Now, you’ll remove the old circuit breaker.
+But before you do, notice its placement so you know how to install the new breaker.

-Then, you should use your screwdriver to turn the terminal screw until you’ve loosened the wires.
-Use your pliers to untangle the wires, then remove the faulty breaker and dispose of it.
+5. Then, you should use your screwdriver to turn the terminal screw until you’ve loosened the wires.
+Use your pliers to untangle the wires, then remove and dispose of the faulty breaker.

 • Ensure that the new breaker is in the OFF position, then install the new breaker